Graduate Interdisciplinary Program in Global Change

 1. Chair of the Global Change GIDP

 (a) The Dean of the Graduate College through the Faculty Director of Graduate Interdisciplinary Programs will appoint a member of the Executive Committee, elected by its membership, to serve as Chair of The Global Change GIDP.
-The Chair will serve a five-year term, which may be renewed once through the process of election noted in these bylaws.
+The Chair will serve a three-year term, which may be renewed twice through the process of election noted in these bylaws.
 At the end of a Chair’s term, the Chair will recuse him/herself from the process of nominating and electing a new Chair.
 If requested by the GIDP, nominations may be forwarded to the GIDP Administration and GIDP Administration will conduct the election of the new Chair.

 (b) The duties of the Chair of the Global Change GIDP are to:

 i. call and preside at meetings of the Executive Committee as needed,but not less than once per semester

 ii. call and preside at meetings of the entire Global Change GIDP as needed

 iii. manage administrative matters according to University regulations, including approval of graduate college forms for students in the program;

 iv. be a primary contact for student inquires;